 It became so swiftly ordinary – not a thing to be longed for, but nothing whatsoever to be done.
 Like the chicken pox, ungrimly inevitable.
 People slept until their Sleeps stepped out of them, then they went on living awake.
 Shortly after our first encounter on the seventh floor, people in my building stopped sleeping at a rate of about one a night.
 Mine appeared

-early, an awkward guest to whom I first thought to offer tea or the newspaper, though I quickly discovered that Sleep was not a companion who sought much entertaining, preferring mainly to roam the flat in silence, straightening picture frames where they had fallen askew.
+early, an awkward guest to whom I first thought to offer tea or the newspaper, though I quickly discovered that Sleep was not a companion who wanted much entertaining; it preferred to roam the flat in silence, straightening picture frames where they had fallen askew.
 I continued to talk to it despite little indication that what I said was appreciated, occasionally replying to myself in a different voice to keep the conversation going.
-I told my Sleep how it reminded me of Peter Pan’s shadow and wondered aloud whether I ought to try to attach it to me with a bar of carbolic soap.
-My Sleep only shook its shoulders and pulled the clock from the kitchen wall to correct it with a gentle nudge to the minute hand.
+I told my Sleep it reminded me of Peter Pan’s shadow, and wondered aloud whether I ought to try to attach it to me with a bar of carbolic soap.
+My Sleep only shook its shoulders and pulled the clock from the kitchen wall to adjust it with a gentle nudge to the minute hand.
 ‘Yes, maybe you should,’ I said in a different voice and nodded to show that I had heard.
 Later on, it transpired that no one’s Sleeps would speak to them.
 A strange enough curse, to be wide awake with a companion who pretended you weren’t there.

 ‘Janey, does yours look anything like granddad?’

 I squinted sideways at my Sleep, its steam-coloured skin.